nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

-A new component, named **MultiUserScheduler**, is in charge of determining what frame exchange sequence the aggregated AP has to perform when gaining a TXOP (DL OFDMA, UL OFDMA or BSRP Trigger Frame), along with the information needed to perform the selected frame exchange sequence (e.g., the set of PSDUs to send in case of DL OFDMA). ``MultiUserScheduler`` is an abstract base class.
+A new component, named **MultiUserScheduler**, is in charge of determining what frame exchange sequence the aggregated AP has to perform when gaining a TXOP (DL OFDMA, UL OFDMA or BSRP Trigger Frame), along with the information needed to perform the selected frame exchange sequence (e.g., the set of PSDUs to send in case of DL OFDMA).
+A TXOP is gained (some time) after requesting channel access, which is normally done by DCF/EDCA (Txop/QosTxop) if the device has frames to transmit.
+In order for an AP to coordinate UL MU transmissions even without DL traffic, the duration of the access request interval can be set to a non-zero value through the ``AccessReqInterval`` attribute.
+The access request interval is the interval between two consecutive requests for channel access made by the MultiUserScheduler; such requests are made independently of the presence of frames in the queues of the AP.
+It is also possible to set the Access Category for which the MultiUserScheduler makes requests for channel access (via the ``AccessReqAc`` attribute) and to choose whether the access request interval is measured starting from the last time the MultiUserScheduler made a request for channel access or from the last time channel access was obtained by DCF/EDCA (via the ``DelayAccessReqUponAccess`` attribute).

+``MultiUserScheduler`` is an abstract base class.
 Currently, the only available subclass is **RrMultiUserScheduler**.
 By default, no multi-user scheduler is aggregated to an AP (hence, OFDMA is not enabled).

 Round-robin Multi-User Scheduler
 ################################